mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/14-generics/index.md

 not just this one specific use case.

 We'll need one thing first -- a way to produce the "key" for each object we encounter in the `phoneList` array.
-To remain flexible, and to keep our

-Let's take a function as an argument so that we leave it to the caller of our function to _tell us_ how to calculate "dictionary keys"
+To remain flexible, we'll design our function such that whoever is asking for the list-to-dictionary conversion should also provide a function that we can use to obtain a "key" from each item in the list.

 Maybe our function signature would look something like this